Anomalous waiting-time distributions in postselection-free quantum many-body dynamics under continuous monitoring: Model and method

 Here, we focus on the time evolution of a single quantum trajectory and consider the time interval $\tau$ between the first and the second quantum jumps after the time $t=t_{\mathrm{ss}}$, at which the ensemble-averaged density matrix sufficiently reaches its stationary state as $\rho(t_{\mathrm{ss}})\simeq \rho_{\mathrm{ss}}$.
 This time interval is referred to as the waiting time, and its probability distribution over stochastic trajectories is denoted as the WTD \cite{Landi24} (see Fig.~\ref{fig_schematic} for the schematic figure of the half-chain WTD).
 When we restrict our attention to quantum jumps occurring within a subsystem $M$, the corresponding superoperator $\mathscr L_0$, in which quantum jumps in the subsystem $M$ are excluded from the full Liouvillian $\mathscr L$, is defined as

 where $\mathscr L_i (\rho) \equiv L_i \rho L_i^\dagger$.
 Physically, this situation corresponds to cases in which quantum jumps outside the subsystem $M$ are inaccessible, or when one is interested solely in the jump statistics associated with the subsystem $M$.
+We note that, in experiments, quantum jumps belonging to the subsystem should be interpreted as detection events associated with a selected set of monitoring channels \cite{Clemens03}.
 Equation~\eqref{eq_nojump} thus describes the time evolution under the constraint that no quantum jumps occur in $M$, while we have no restrictions for the jumps in the complementary subsystem $\bar{M}$.
-When all jump operators are monitored, $\mathcal L_0$ reduces to the non-Hermitian Hamiltonian governing the no-jump evolution.
+When all jump operators are monitored, $\mathscr L_0$ reduces to the non-Hermitian Hamiltonian governing the no-jump evolution.
 In our study, quantum jumps are described by particle-number operators.

 With this formulation, the WTD for the subsystem $M$ is computed using the superoperator $\mathscr L_0$ given in Eq.~\eqref{eq_nojump}.
 We first introduce the conditional stationary density matrix $\rho_c(t_{\mathrm{ss}})$ such that its ensemble average satisfies $E[\rho_c(t_{\mathrm{ss}})]=\rho(t_{\mathrm{ss}})=\rho_{\mathrm{ss}}$.
 For a quantum trajectory described by $\rho_c(t_{\mathrm{ss}})$, the probability that a quantum jump occurs for the first time at site $i$ after a time interval $t$ is given by $p_{\mathrm{no},i}^c(t)\equiv\mathrm{Tr}[\mathscr L_i e^{\mathscr L_0 t}\rho_c(t_{\mathrm{ss}})]dt$.
 Then, after a quantum jump, the conditional density matrix is updated according to